2026 TAA Institute for Textbook & Academic Authors | Meet with a Mentor

 • Maintaining writing momentum

-• Selecting a journal for publication
+• Writing a journal article for publication before data collection

 Christine Tulley